-Do not teach that Christians earn their way to heaven outside of the death of Christ.
-Forgiveness of sins through the blood of Christ is still necessary to salvation.
+Does not teach that Christians earn their way to heaven outside of the death of Christ.
+Forgiveness of sins through the blood of Christ is necessary for salvation.
 But, that forgiveness demands effort on the part of the individual (cf. Paul in Phil.
 3:12–16)

 |The Atonement||Penal substitution atonement theory and the belief in the “finished work” of Christ have been central.||Other theories of the atonement are more central to Paul’s thinking|

 Matt, I just copied and forwarded this post to the rest of the ministry here.
 This is scratching where it itches for us!

 Good to hear from you Darrel and very glad if this was useful.
 A lot of churches are working with this issue even if they don’t realize the underlying theological issues.